 - Properties engaged in the loan will lose their market reputation as bank proceedings put up a notice on the property and the auction process greatly affects this.
 This results in lower market value of properties.

-- Lastly, as no other bank or NBFC is willing to give finance to an NPA Loan borrower, it is now difficult to take a loan from the market and repay the NPA account for the borrower.
+- Lastly, as no other bank or NBFC is willing to give finance to an NPA loan borrower, it is now difficult to take a loan for NPA accounts from the market and repay the NPA account for the borrower.

 Legal Actions